aarnt28/time-tracker4-refactored/README.md

 * **Ticket tracking** – Create, view, update and delete support tickets.
 Each ticket tracks description, client information, and completion status.
+* **Ticket attachments** – Upload screenshots or other image files alongside a ticket for richer context directly from the UI or the API.
+Files are stored under the persistent data volume and exposed through secured download links.【F:app/routers/api_tickets.py†L15-L141】【F:app/templates/tickets.html†L302-L2115】
 * **Invoice insights** – Tickets include invoiced totals and calculated value columns that auto-populate from hardware quantity × price or a client's rounded time × support rate, plus inline editing and sortable, hideable